mila-iqia/slurm-queue-time-pred/docs/1_Methods.md

 ## Choice of models

-<div align="justify">The models used to predict the waiting time of jobs on computing clusters are described here.
-We first implemented a linear regression model.
-The advantage of this model is that it is simple to implement and that it makes it possible to verify that the inputs and outputs of the system are correct.
-Additionally, it is possible to calculate the exact solution to the linear problem using least squares, since the mean square error (MSE) or loss effectively corresponds to the error rate.
-This provides a benchmark for the minimum loss expected after training.
+<div align="justify">We started with a linear regression model to provide us with a good comparative baseline.
+This has the added advantage that it can be used to validate the correctness of our code because the exact solution to the least squares problem is known.
+We then trained neural networks comprised of a sequence of dense layers that all have the same number of hidden units and ReLU activation functions.
+By comparing them to the baseline we can assess whether there are gains made by using neural networks.
 <br></br>
-The following table presents the architecture and training hyperparameters of the neural network chosen.
+The following table shows the architecture and training hyperparameters of the neural networks selected.
 We have done a separate hyperparameter optimization sweep for the Cedar and Graham clusters because we wanted to train one model for each of the two data source.
 <br></br>
 <div align="center">
 <table>